lookasc/jsend-api/README.md

 # Usage

 There're two possible ways of how the package may be used:
-1. Modeling API as an object and compiling it for use with Express.js.
-2. Modeling API as an object without compiling it.
+1. Modeling API responses as an object without compiling it.
 The package is used as a function.
+2. Modeling API responses as an object and compiling it for use with Express.js.

+First approach is more IntelliSense friendly.

 Both approaches requirement is to have API modeled as a single object: